 #13.
 Sign up for a Defensive Driving Course

 Taking a defensive driving, accident prevention or another similar course helps not only to reduce the point you have on your license.
 A large number of insurance companies will provide a discount if you attend such a course proactively.

 Ensure your efforts will be paid off and ask the insurer before taking the course.
-You don’t want your time to go to waste, although it is a good idea to take such courses anyways.
+You don’t want to waste your time, although it’s a good idea to take such courses anyway.

 #14.
 Improve your credit score

 Not many individuals know that credit scores actually affect the price of insurance.
 That is right.
 Improving your credit score would not only mean better interest rates on credit but also other perks.
 Like a drop in your car insurance cost, for instance.

 Plus, improving your credit score is beneficial for you in other aspects.
 For example, you can get better rewards credit cards in the long run.

 Read More: Does Debt Consolidation Hurt My Credit Score

 It is in the nature of things to negotiate for the price of different items and services, right?
 So how to negotiate for your car insurance?
 The straightforward answer is you can’t.